eecs370/eecs370.github.io/projects/p3_spec.md

 # 8. Program Fragment

 Here's the code for `printState()` and associated functions.
 Don't modify this code at all.
-You can find this included in starter_functions [here](https://drive.google.com/drive/folders/15qRSTGOpPVpHB7o4u9zwHngTLuGTHX4r).
+You can find this included in the starter code.

 ```c
 void